Untitled Page

 Approved Provider Benefits and Fees

-The annual fee for LA CES approved providers is three hundred fifty ($350) dollars.
+The annual fee for LA CES approved providers is $399.
 Approved providers may deliver educational courses or programs to learners through direct contact and/or distance learning formats.
 Direct contact formats include seminars, panels, debates, demonstrations, site tours, workshops, or any activity in which the learner is not separated from the instructor, other learners, or instructional resources.
-Distance learning formats include courses or programs on the Internet, CD-ROM, audio conference, audio/video tape, or self-study materials that use any combination of print and electronic media.
+Distance learning formats include courses or programs on the Internet, webinars, or self-study materials that use any combination of print and electronic media.
 Approved provider benefits include: authorization to publicize the organization as an LA CES recognized provider; and license to use the LA CES designation in promotion of related educational programs.

 LA CES Approved Provider Logo/Designation